mishelashala/intro-to-ddd/003-strategic-design.md

 Sometimes in order to extract and seggregate the complementary elements from the core into other modules we'll need to invest a big amount of time and effort.
 When this happens, we must accept and pay the price.
 A strong cohesion in the core model must be always a priority.

+### Abstract Core

+We must identify the fundamenta elements of the core domain and find the best abstractions to represent them.
+In OOP-based languages we can use interfaces and abstract classes for this purpose.

+When we have finished the abstraction process, then we must place this abstract model into its own module.
+Because we are dealing with and abstract model, there's no need for us to provide an implementation.
+That's the job of the teams that are gonna extend from the abstract model.

+We must provide clear definitions of all the relationships and interactions between elements that occur in our domain.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)